GHDesignsDev/GHDesignsDev/README.md

 - 👋 Hi, I’m @GHDesignsDev
 - 👀 I’m interested in Umbraco, C#, .Net
 - 🌱 I’m currently learning .Net Core
-- 💞️ I’m currently not lookging to collaborate
+- 💞️ I’m currently not looking to collaborate

 <!---
 GHDesignsDev/GHDesignsDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.